timecop-rspec

 Tokens to Remember Gem name Gem namespace

-JRuby 9.3 Compat JRuby 9.4 Compat JRuby 10.0 Compat JRuby HEAD Compat
+JRuby 9.4 Compat JRuby 10.0 Compat JRuby current Compat JRuby HEAD Compat

 Works with MRI Ruby 1 Ruby 1.9 Compat